2 Days in Belfast with Kids

 W5

 Celine and the kids escaped the rain at a nearby science centre called W5 (Who What Where When Why).
-It’s home to over 250 fun, interactive exhibits over six exhibition areas.
+It’s home to over 250 fun, interactive exhibits over eight exhibition areas.
 W5 has interactive robots, a space-themed playground, a VR experience, a medical lab, a discovery area for under-8’s, a multi-story climbing structure and much more.

 W5 Belfast is a great thing to do in Belfast with kids on a rainy day.
 Our kids had a great time!